samsara/samsara/docs/clients/ruby-client.md

 ## Usage

-To use the Samsara SDK, install gem 'samsara_sdk'
+To use the Samsara SDK, install 'samsara_sdk' gem

 ```bash
 $ gem install samsara_sdk
 ```

-To bring it into the REPL:
+In the IRB:

 ```ruby
 > require 'samsara_sdk'